Dec. 7, 2005, Revised: Spring 2016, Dec. 6, 2017, March 19, 2019

 Section 3.
 The amount of annual dues or a lifetime membership shall be set by the Executive Board with the approval of the membership at any Business meeting by a two-thirds vote of members present and voting, provided the proposed amount of annual dues has been presented to the members at least one month before the voting date.

 Section 4.
-Twenty-five% of dues collected each year will be given to the DCCCD Foundation to be deposited in the DCCCD Retiree Association Scholarship fund.
+Twenty-five percent of dues collected each year will be given to the DCCCD Foundation to be deposited in the DCCCD Retiree Association Scholarship fund.

 ARTICLE IV — OFFICERS AND THEIR DUTIESSection 1.
 The officers of this Association shall be a President, vice-president, secretary, and treasurer.
 The past president and the RET Newsletter editor shall both serve as ex-officio and voting members of the Executive Board.